FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Related Work

 \subsection{Molecular Representation Learning Approaches}

 UniMol is a universal framework for molecular representation learning that efficiently captures three-dimensional spatial information of molecules \cite{zhou2023unimol}.
-Although not originally designed for TCM, its application in modern drug discovery demonstrates its potential for herbal recommendation.
-Methods inspired by Uni-Mol, by integrating molecular data with symptom-semantic associations, can significantly improve the accuracy, robustness, and interpretability of herbal recommendation systems \cite{wang2022gem2, liu2021gem}.
+Although it was not originally designed for studies related to Traditional Chinese Medicine (TCM), its application in modern drug discovery demonstrates its potential for herbal recommendation research.
+Models inspired by Uni-Mol, by integrating molecular data with symptom-semantic associations, can significantly improve the precision, robustness, and interpretability of herbal recommendation systems \cite{liu2021gem, wang2022gem2}.